tonyflo/videoflo/README.md

 * `height` (required) The height that you export your videos

 ### Trello
-To maintain where each video project is in the video production workflow, videoflo integrates with the project management software [Trello](https://trello.com/tonyflorida/recommend), so you'll need a free account if you don't have one.
+To track where each video project is in the video production workflow, videoflo integrates with the project management software [Trello](https://trello.com/tonyflorida/recommend), so you'll need a free account if you don't have one.

 In Trello, create a board for your YouTube channel with the following lists:
 1. Script